maekawataiki/strapi-on-aws-with-cdk/README.md

 - **Strapi Application**: The Strapi application is deployed as a Docker container on an Amazon Elastic Container Service (ECS) cluster using AWS Fargate, behind an Application Load Balancer (ALB).
 - **Amazon Aurora Serverless v2 (PostgreSQL)**: The application data is stored in an Amazon Aurora Serverless v2 (PostgreSQL) cluster, which provides a serverless, auto-scaling, and highly available relational database.
+- **Amazon S3**: The assets (e.g., images, files) are stored in Amazon S3.
+- **Amazon CloudFront**: The assets are cached and served through Amazon CloudFront, a global content delivery network (CDN).
 - **AWS Certificate Manager**: SSL/TLS certificates for secure communication are managed by AWS Certificate Manager.
 - **Amazon Route 53**: The application is accessible through a custom domain name managed by Amazon Route 53.
 - **AWS Secrets Manager**: Sensitive configuration values, such as database credentials, are securely stored in AWS Secrets Manager.